Bob Bratina: Early life

 Bratina was born in 1944 in Hamilton and grew up in the city's East End.
 Bratina's father immigrated to Hamilton from Zagreb, Croatia at the age of six, and worked for Dofasco.
 Bratina is of Serbian and Croatian ancestry.
 He is an alumnus of Delta High School.
-After graduation, Bratina worked for at Dofasco, his father's workplace.
+After graduation, Bratina worked at Dofasco, his father's workplace.

 Radio host

 Dissatisfied with the nature of his work at Dofasco, Bratina pursued his childhood dream of working in radio broadcasting.
 Always wanting to work in radio, he found his first broadcasting job at CJCS in Stratford in 1965.

-Bratina was the morning show co-host with Shiona Thompson on CHML Radio in Hamilton, until September 2010, when he decided to resign his co-host job to run for Mayor of Hamilton.
+Bratina joined CHML Radio in Hamilton in 1970 after working for CKOC.
+In 1977, he left for CKKW-FM in Kitchener, Ontario before returning in 1990.
+Bratina was the morning show co-host with Shiona Thompson on CHML, until September 2010, when he decided to resign his co-host job to run for Mayor of Hamilton.

-At times he has achieved record high ratings (BBM 22 Share) of all morning shows in Hamilton.
-He also re-introduced phone-in talk radio to CFRB, and achieved highest listenership (120 thousand per quarter-hour average) in Toronto in his time period.

 Bratina was also the play-by-play voice for Hamilton Tiger-Cats.
 He also filled that role for Toronto Argonauts, combining for a total of 20 seasons, and never missed a broadcast for more than 500 games.
 He also broadcast McMaster Football and Basketball games, and was commentator on junior hockey broadcasts in Kitchener (CKKW) and Senior A hockey in Guelph (Regals).

 In 1998, Bratina was inducted as a member of the Football Reporters of Canada Hall of Fame.

 Bratina was a nominee for Hamilton Citizen of the Year, won Hamilton Mountain Citizen of the Year, member of GO Transit Board of Directors, Art Gallery of Hamilton Board of Directors, Theatre Aquarius Board of Directors, and HECFI Board of Directors.